isomerpages/moe-westwoodsec/_learn/Departments/Infocomm Technology.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Scratch is a programming language that makes it easy to create your own
+<p>Scratch is a visual programming language used to create interactive stories,
-interactive stories, animations, games, music, and art -- and share your creations on the web.</p>
+animations and games.</p>
 </td>
 </tr>
 <tr>